Unified Patent Court: Court of First Instance

-Of the countries that ratified, Bulgaria, Luxembourg and Malta are not part of a local or regional division, and actions that could normally be brought before the local division of those countries, can be brought before the Central division.
+Of the countries that ratified, Bulgaria, Luxembourg, Malta and Romania are not part of a local or regional division, and actions that could normally be brought before the local division of those countries, can be brought before the Central division.

 Court of Appeal

 The court of Appeal is located in Luxembourg and also serves as the registry.

 Other activities

-Training of judges will take place in Budapest, and Lisbon and Ljubljana will host the seats of a patent mediation and arbitration centre.
+Training of judges takes place in Budapest, and Lisbon and Ljubljana host the seats of a patent mediation and arbitration centre.
 The training centre for judges and candidate judges was officially opened on 13 March 2014 in Budapest.

 Operation

 Composition of panels of judges

 The system includes both legally qualified and technically qualified judges, who would sit in panels of three (Court of First Instance) or five (Court of Appeal) judges.
 Local divisions may ask (on their own or on the request of one of the parties) to have an extra technically-qualified judge added.

 An overview of the composition of the panels of judges is as follows: